ndungunjenga/testapp/README.md

 Create a test app and pipeline to deploy the app to Kubernetes.
-We'll use Jenkins and Ansible for the automation.
+The CI/CD is done through Jenkins and Ansible for the automated Kubernetes deployment